Megaton Man: Teen Idols

-As the X-Thems are a parody of X-Men, the Teen Idols are a parody of Teen Titans.
+As the X-Thems are a parody of X-Men, the Teen Idols are a parody of the Teen Titans.
 Little is known about their background, except that they operate in Novi, Michigan, and reports say that they have recently disappeared.

 Other Heroes of the Fiascoverse

 The "Bizarre Heroes" as they have been called since their debut are the other minor heroes of the Fiascoverse, but all of them seem to operate within Michigan.
 These are:

 Anti-Matter Woman

 Anti-Matter Woman (Andrea Revell) is another superheroine in Megatropolis.
 Originally called Negative Woman, the name was altered in order not to be confused with Negative Woman of DC Comics' Doom Patrol.

 Captain Keystone

 Little is known about Captain Keystone, but he is known to be an elder superhero of Megatropolis.
 He is a tutor to all superheroes in Michigan, and his powers are unknown.
 The idea of a superhero mentor could possibly refer to Captain Atlantis (sometimes Captain Newfoundland), a Canadian hero who tutored other heroes such as Captain Canada.